 Get a storage shed

 If you’re setting the generator beside your home and don’t have a separate house, get a storage shed.
-Take the measurement of the generator and get the shade size according to the size you need.
-These shades have proper ventilation and full protection from any kind of natural disaster, rain, fall, or mild storm.
+Measure the generator and get the shade size according to the size you need.
+These shades have proper ventilation and full protection from any natural disaster, rain, fall, or mild storm.
 One downside of these enclosures is, you cannot move it around in the back of your car.
 Plus, it’s not recommended to use a generator inside solid isolation like these without sound insulation and proper ventilation.